Guhndahb/fort_calc/README.md

 Atomic flags:

 - DATA_SCATTER: scatter of included data points
-- DATA_SCATTER_EXCLUDED: scatter of points removed by z-score filtering (red x), shown only if you include this flag and excluded data exists
+- DATA_SCATTER_EXCLUDED: scatter of points removed by outlier filtering (red x), shown only if you include this flag and excluded data exists.
+Points may be excluded by either z-score or IQR filtering depending on the selected method.
 - OLS_PRED_LINEAR: OLS linear prediction line
 - OLS_PRED_QUAD: OLS quadratic prediction line
 - OLS_COST_LINEAR: cost-per-run curve from the OLS linear model